ameerhamza-sanadi/ameerhamza-sanadi/README.md

 - 👋 Hi, I’m @ameerhamza-sanadi
 - 👀  I’m interested in web development, particularly in using React and JavaScript to build dynamic and responsive user interfaces.
-- 📫 How to reach me: You can contact me via email at [ameerhamzakhalid313@gmail.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/ameerhamza-sanadi-2a35101a6).
+- 📫 How to reach me: You can connect with me on [LinkedIn](https://www.linkedin.com/in/ameerhamza-sanadi-2a35101a6).

 <!---